wokycookie101/data_structures_tutorial/queues.md

 When we want to make a queued data structure, we're essentially implementing this principle.
 You would put a piece of data at the end of a called list, then the next, and so on and so forth.
 Then, when you want to extract data from a list, you would get the first piece of data that was put in a list.

+Usually, a Queue would have Big O Notation of O(1) when you're enqueueing.
+When dequeueing, it would probably be more like O(n)

 ![Queue Graphic](images/queue.jpg)

 To start, we would establish a queue within a piece of code: